What is the ‘sexual-spiritual split’?

 Picucci gives the origin of this split as “early religious and cultural training, which teaches that God, love, and family are good while sex is dirty, bad and perverse.”

 Picucci recalls a nun in a catechism class telling him—at eight years of age—that, “To touch your private parts, or someone else’s, is a mortal sin”.
-In short, the sexual-spiritual split is a psychic wound resulting from the incompatibility of our animal sexuality and our (supposedly) civilised and spiritualised humanity.
+In short, the sexual-spiritual split is a psychic wound.
+It results from the incompatibility of our animal sexuality and our (supposedly) civilised and spiritualised humanity.

 It’s the split between the part of ourselves we accept as ‘good’ and the part we reject as ‘bad’.
 That rejection is largely sexual and entirely unconscious.